 Since the 2007 MS Office version, ACCDB is the default Access file extension.
 After locking any file, it shares a similar name and location as the primary database file, but their extension becomes LACCDB.
 Earlier than the 2007 version, such extensions were MDB and LDB.
 The LACCDB file continues to be open until the final user ends the database.

 In uncommon situations, this locked accdb file avoids eliminating itself and should be eradicated using manual methods.
-If you are well aware from the assigned name of the database, but you are not sure that where the database is amassed within the system, then you are facilitated with a couple of alternatives: either try executing all files searching technique along with the LACCDB extension or else you can try to contact your network manager and provide them every required detail.
+If you are well aware of the assigned name of the database, but you are not sure that where the database is amassed within the system, then you are facilitated with a couple of alternatives: either try executing all files searching technique along with the LACCDB extension or else you can try to contact your network manager and provide them every required detail.

 What’s The Need Of Locking The Access Database?